juanfranblanco/vscode-solidity/README.md

 ### Solium / Ethlint

-Solium is the default linter of supported by the extension https://github.com/duaraghav8/Solium, you can configure it using the following user settings:
+Solium is also supported by the extension https://github.com/duaraghav8/Solium, you can configure it using the following user settings:

 ```json
 "solidity.linter": "solium",